ryanninodizon/AzureServerlessApp-with-auth-for-dotnet-angular/README.md

 # Make sure to login to your Azure Subscription account by executing this azd command
 azd auth login

-# You can still execure this to make sure everything is ok.
+# You can still execute this to make sure everything is ok.
 azd init

 # Provision and deploy to Azure